 Support for everyday engagement and decision-making

-Using the LPI Critical Reflective Practice Model, we provide training and coaching that integrates Equity, Trauma Informed Practice, Leadership and Relationship Building principles at all levels of organizational and community practice, for humanized care, and for achieving practice excellence.Read More
+Using the LPI Critical Reflective Practice Model, we provide training that integrates Equity, Trauma Informed Practice, Leadership and Relationship Building principles at all levels of organizational and community practice, for humanized care, and for achieving practice excellence.Read More

 Transform yourself and improve your professional setting